Adultery: Overview

-The term adultery refers to sexual acts between a married person and someone who is not that person's spouse.
+The term adultery refers to sexual acts between a married person and someone who is not their spouse.
 It may arise in a number of contexts.
 In criminal law, adultery was a criminal offence in many countries in the past, and is still a crime in some countries today.
 In family law, adultery may be a ground for divorce, with the legal definition of adultery being "physical contact with an alien and unlawful organ", while in some countries today, adultery is not in itself grounds for divorce.
 Extramarital sexual acts not fitting this definition are not "adultery" though they may constitute "unreasonable behavior", also a ground of divorce.

 Another issue is the issue of paternity of a child.
 The application of the term to the act appears to arise from the idea that "criminal intercourse with a married woman ... tended to adulterate the issue [children] of an innocent husband ... and to expose him to support and provide for another man's [children]".
 Thus, the "purity" of the children of a marriage is corrupted, and the inheritance is altered.

 In archaic law, there was a common law tort of criminal conversation arising from adultery, "conversation" being an archaic euphemism for sexual intercourse.
 It was a tort action brought by a husband against a third party ("the other man") who interfered with the marriage relationship.

 Some adultery laws differentiate based on the sex of the participants, and as a result such laws are often seen as discriminatory, and in some jurisdictions they have been struck down by courts, usually on the basis that they discriminated against women.

 The term adultery, rather than extramarital sex, implies a moral condemnation of the act; as such it is usually not a neutral term because it carries an implied judgment that the act is wrong.

 Adultery refers to sexual relations which are not officially legitimized; for example it does not refer to having sexual intercourse with multiple partners in the case of polygamy (when a man is married to more than one wife at a time, called polygyny; or when a woman is married to more than one husband at a time, called polyandry).